-Pelvic pain involves pain in the lower abdomen, vulva, vagina, perineum, anus or tailbone regions and encompasses several different diagnoses, including:
+Pelvic pain involves pain in the lower abdomen, vulva, vagina, perineum, anal or tailbone regions and encompasses several different diagnoses, including:

 - Dyspareunia (pain with intercourse)

 It can also be associated with hip, low back or sacroiliac joint issues.
-Muscle tension, scarring and weakness can all contribute to pelvic pain.
-Physical therapy can help address these areas with the overall goals of decreasing pain and improving function.
+Muscle tension, scarring, radiation fibrosis and pelvic floor weakness can all contribute to pelvic pain.
+Physical therapy promotes soft tissue mobility, scar mobility and muscle coordination to

 Prenatal and Postpartum Care